CalvinWill/Innordle/README.md

 This involves hand-creating hints for each of the characters, which I'm not sure we're gonna do.
 We could just not include some of the categories and include them as hints!

+- Remove hints

+This involves hand-deleting hints for each of the characters, which we're not gonna do.

 - Add spoiler mode

 This would just hide the category of whether the character is dead or alive